This document lists some recommendations and good practices to migrate legacy SQL queries to Denodo VQL.

 The configuration of type date is detailed in the section “Managing Internationalization Configurations, subsection Configuration of dates” of the Advanced VQL Guide.

 - Remove references to databases in the FROM clause.
 For example:

 since in Virtual DataPort the base view is going to have a name without ‘.’

 - Use the “Create Base View From Query” option, if needed, to leverage the existing query syntax.
 Denodo can reuse those queries as subqueries to maximize query delegation.
 This is a very powerful feature that allows reusing complex queries already built, allows using database-proprietary functions or constructions (e.g. Teradata recursive queries) and it also allows invoking stored procedures for those databases where graphical introspection is not supported.

 The Knowledge Base article Using the Create Base View From Query Option explains when and how to use this option.
 The limitations of this functionality are also explained.

 - Denodo’s library of transformations is extensible via plugins.
 This is useful, for instance, in cases where customers have their own custom functions in the underlying sources.
 Using the custom functions API, those can also be registered and used in Denodo.
 Further information can be found in section “Developing Custom Functions” of the Virtual DataPort Developer Guide.

 - Test the queries to verify their correct behavior.
-Denodo provides a powerful Testing Tool that can be downloaded from the Denodo Support Site, specially designed to handle migration scenarios.
+Denodo provides a powerful Testing Tool called Denodo Testing Tool that can be downloaded from the Denodo Support Site, specially designed to handle migration scenarios.
 This tool will be extremely useful to verify scenarios with large amounts of queries in an automated fashion.
 The tool also generates HTML reports to easily identify erroneous queries.